bahbyega/paths-benchmark/README.md

     For each graph we provide the following benchmark information:
 ```
 │
-├──queries - regular gueries in the form of regular expressions
+├──queries - regular queries in the form of regular expressions
 ├──results - pares of <src, dest> vertices where 'src' is a source vertice, 'dest' - a vertice reachable from source vertice
 └──src_verts - list of source vertices for running a benchmark